micahsnyder/micahsnyder.github.io/posts/2020-12-11-02-error-handling-in-c.md

         return false;
     }

-    /* We're being given ownership of the data, so we'll just assign the pointer. */ new_element->name = data;
+    /* We're given ownership of the data, so we'll assign the pointer. */ new_element->name = data;

     /* Lock the array so we can safely add our new element. */